 Preclinical models suggest that cannabinoids may also inhibit MS progression in addition to providing symptom management.
-Writing in the journal Brain, investigators at the University College of London’s Institute of Neurology reported that administration of the synthetic cannabinoid agonist WIN 55,212-2 provided “significant neuroprotection” in an animal model of multiple sclerosis.
+Writing in 2003 in the journal Brain, investigators at the University College of London’s Institute of Neurology reported that administration of the synthetic cannabinoid agonist WIN 55,212-2 provided “significant neuroprotection” in an animal model of multiple sclerosis.
 “The results of this study are important because they suggest that in addition to symptom management, … cannabis may also slow the neurodegenerative processes that ultimately lead to chronic disability in multiple sclerosis and probably other disease,” researchers concluded.
-Spanish researchers have reported similar findings, documenting that “the treatment of EAE mice with the cannabinoid agonist WIN55,512-2 reduced their neurological disability and the progression of the disease.”
-Purified CBD has also been shown to possess an anti-apoptotic power against the neurodegenerative processes underlying MS development in animals.
-Clinical data reports that the administration of oral THC can boost immune function in patients with multiple sclerosis, suggesting “pro-inflammatory disease-modifying potential of cannabinoids [for] MS.” Results from a 2016 trial of children with treatment-resistant MS also demonstrated that that dronabinol reduced spasticity in the majority of patients.
+Other researchers have reported similar findings, documenting that “the treatment of EAE mice with the cannabinoid agonist WIN55,512-2 reduced their neurological disability and the progression of the disease.”
+The administration of plant-derived cannabinoids has also been shown to boost immune function in subjects with MS, suggesting a “disease-modifying potential of cannabinoids [for] MS” patients.

-A small number of controlled trials suggest that cannabis therapy may slow down the clinical progression of MS in humans.
-Observational data from an extended open-label study of 167 multiple sclerosis patients found that use of whole plant cannabinoid extracts relieves symptoms of pain, spasticity and bladder incontinence for an extended period of treatment (mean duration of study participants was 434 days) without requiring subjects to increase their dose.
-Results from another two-year open label extension trial report that the administration of cannabis extracts is associated with long-term reductions in neuropathic pain in select MS patients.
+Longitudinal trials also suggest that cannabis therapy may slow down the clinical progression of MS in humans.
+Observational data from an extended open-label study of 167 multiple sclerosis patients concluded that the use of whole plant cannabinoid extracts relieves symptoms of pain, spasticity and bladder incontinence for an extended period of treatment (mean duration of study participants was 434 days) without requiring subjects to increase their dose.
+Results from another two-year open-label extension trial report that the administration of cannabis extracts is associated with long-term reductions in neuropathic pain in select MS patients.
 On average, patients in that study required fewer daily doses of the drug and reported lower median pain scores the longer they took it.
-These results would be unlikely in patients suffering from a progressive disease like MS unless the cannabinoid therapy was halting its progression, investigators suggested.
+Investigators have suggested that these results would be unlikely in patients suffering from a progressive disease like MS unless the cannabinoid therapy was halting its progression.

 Kindred et al. 2017.
 Cannabis use in people with Parkinson’s disease and Multiple Sclerosis: A Web-based investigation.
-Complimentary Therapies in Medicine 33: 99-104.
+Complementary Therapies in Medicine 33: 99-104.

 Farzaei et al. 2017.
 Efficacy and tolerability of phytomedicines in multiple sclerosis patients: A review.
 CNS Drugs 31: 867-889.